ProvableHQ/leo/docs/rfc/003-imports-stabilization.md

 This change would also affect the way imports are being processed on ASG level, and we'd need to add imports map as an argument to the Leo compiler.
-The Leo Manifest needs to be parsed and passed as a hashmap to the compiler:
+The Leo Manifest's dependencies sections needs to be parsed and passed as a hashmap to the compiler:

 ```
 first-program  => author1-program@0.1.0